Who I am

 What rights you have over your data

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data I hold about you, including any data you have provided to me.
-You can also request that we erase any personal data we hold about you.
-This does not include any data we are obliged to keep for administrative, legal, or security purposes.
+This does not include any data that I am obliged to keep for administrative, legal, or security purposes.

 Where we send your data